praiskup/praiskup.github.io/_posts/2021-08-02-aws-instances.md

 ================================

 Most of the builders we use nowadays in AWS are started in the [spot tenancy][spot].
-The reason is simple - they are significantly cheaper, and it isn't a big problem when some builder machine gets suddenly terminated (if that happened we simply start a new VM that will re-try the build task).
+The reason is simple - they are significantly cheaper than [on-demand][on-demand], and it isn't a big problem when some builder machine gets suddenly terminated (if that happened we simply start a new VM that will re-try the build task).

 We still keep also several complementary "on-demand" builders just in case there was some spot request allocation outage.
 Admittedly, this has not happened to us